Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Schmidt eigenvalues Dynamics with changing system conditions

-To distinguish it from $\Lambda_e$ and $Y-Y_0$, hereafter we refer $\Lambda_{\psi}$ as the {\it {strength complexity parameter}}.
-The above relation implies significant correlations among eigenvalues and eigenfunctions in the critical regime and is in agreement with previous statistical studies of the complex Hamiltonians.

 Eq.(\ref{Lambda}) implies the existence of a finite size scaling and a multifractal behavior of the eigenfunction statistics at the critical point, with scaling exponents (referred to as critical exponents or multifractal dimensions) dependent on the system parameters \cite{pseig}.
 As $\Lambda_e$ is sensitive to system specifics, the critical (multifractal) exponents can vary from system to system.
-The existence of a critical spectral statistics and multifractal behavior of the eigenstates however requires a specific set of system conditions conspiring with each other and leading to a size-independent $\Lambda$ (a more detailed discussion of $\Lambda$ is included in the supplementary material \cite{sup}).
+The existence of a critical spectral statistics and multifractal behavior of the eigenstates however requires a specific set of system conditions conspiring with each other and leading to a size-independent $\Lambda_{\psi}$ (a more detailed discussion of $\Lambda_{\psi}$ is included in the supplementary material \cite{sup}).

 As eq.(\ref{Lambda}) indicates, the rescaling of $Y-Y_0$ leads to $e$-dependence of $\Lambda_{\psi}$, thereby implying a lack of translational invariance in the statistical behavior along the spectral axis (also referred as the non-stationarity).
-It is important to emphasize here the difference between the mean level density of state $R(e)=\langle \sum_n \delta(e-e_n) \rangle$ and $R_{local}(e)$: in contrast to the former, $R_{local}$ corresponds to the weighted density of states, with weight corresponding to those eigenstates at energy $e$ which also occupy same basis space; this is discussed in detail in \cite{sup}.